Bed Bug Steamers

 The Bed Bug Menace

-Bed bugs: aside from just being creepy and scary, their presence and growth in population have and continue to present a huge problem for people throughout the United States.
+Aside from just being creepy and scary, their presence and growth in population have and continue to present a huge problem for people throughout the United States.
 Not only do they bite and propagate wildly, but they are almost impossible to eradicate once they have taken hold in a location.

 What was once a limited, isolated issue has now exploded into a massive problem confronting homeowners and businesses alike, with their infestation rising to epidemic proportions in certain areas such as New York City.